Isotropic Gaussian random fields on the sphere: Regularity, fast simulation and stochastic partial differential equations: Stochastic partial differential equations on the sphere

 where

-For $\ell = 0$ we have no convolution integral and therefore the distribution of the expression is that of (the increment of) a standard Brownian motion, i.e., $\gs_{0 h}^2 = h$.
+For $\ell= 0$ we have no convolution integral, and therefore the distribution of the expression is that of (the increment of) a standard Brownian motion, that is, \mbox{$\gs_{0 h}^2 = h$.}

-For the simulation of paths of the solution, we have to compute the solution on a discrete time grid $0 = t_0 < t_1 < \cdots < t_n = T$, $n \in \N$, on which the path of the Brownian motion resp.\ the stochastic integral~\eqref{eq:stoch_conv} is known.
-The stochastic integral~\eqref{eq:stoch_conv} at time~$t_k$, $k = 0,\ldots,n$, is equal in law to a sum of weighted, standard normally distributed random variables
+For the simulation of paths of the solution, we have to compute the solution on a discrete time grid $0 = t_0 < t_1 < \cdots< t_n = T$, $n \in\N$, on which the path of the Brownian motion, respectively, stochastic integral~(\ref{eqstochconv}), is known.
+Stochastic integral~(\ref{eqstochconv}) at time~$t_k$, $k = 0,\ldots,n$, is equal in law to a sum of weighted, standard normally distributed random variables

-where $h_j = t_{j+1} - t_j$, $j = 0,\ldots, n-1$ and $(X^i_{\ell m}(j), \ell \in \N_0, m=0,\ldots,\ell, i=1,2, j=0,\ldots,n-1)$ is a sequence of independent, standard normally distributed random variables.
-This enables us to write down the solution of Equation~\eqref{eq:stoch_heat_eqn} recursively
+where $h_j = t_{j+1} - t_j$, $j = 0,\ldots, n-1$ and $(X^i_{\ell m}(j), \ell\in\N_0, m=0,\ldots,\ell, i=1,2, j=0,\ldots,n-1)$ is a sequence of independent, standard normally distributed random variables.
+This enables us to write down the solution of equation~(\ref {eqstochheateqn}) recursively,

-for all $\ell \in \N_0$ and $k=0,\ldots,n-1$.
-Using the notation of Lemma~\ref{lem:simulate_sequence_exp_T}, we rewrite the recursion to
+for all $\ell\in\N_0$ and $k=0,\ldots,n-1$.
+Using the notation of Lemma~\ref{lemsimulatesequenceexpT}, we rewrite the recursion to

 where the increments are given by